top of page

 Taxpayers will be paying off the 2002 $13.6M facilities bond through 2030.
 Final cost of the 2002 $13.6M bond with interest over time is approximately $30M.

-This website is dedicated to all the good citizens of Hermosa Beach who speak up at meetings and fact check HBCSD and the City of Hermosa Beach to try to effect a change for the better.
+This website is dedicated to all the citizens of Hermosa Beach who pay attention, ask questions, speak up and fact check the City and the School District to try to affect a change for the better.

 pexels-kindelmedia-7148382.jpg